For more than a century, Monaco’s preservation and cultivation of environmental awareness have been at the forefront of the Mediterranean destination.

 But plastic is a consideration, too; Monaco is aiming to hit zero single-use plastic waste by 2030.
 Already it’s banned single-use plastic bags, straws, plates, cups, and cutlery.

 “Monaco is an incubator of sustainable solutions.
 We’re a laboratory for innovative ideas in sustainable development which can be fully expressed here before being scaled-up,” Olivier Wenden, VP and CEO of the Prince Albert II of Monaco Foundation, said.
 “Moving forward, a greener path is full of promises and opportunities—and worth it.”

-Prince Albert says the country is partly motivated by its size—it’s a small country, smaller than New York’s Central Park.
+Prince Albert says the country is partly motivated by its size — it’s the second smallest country in the world — smaller than New York’s Central Park.